-We have compiled some helpful links, videos and a short FAQ based off the most current information.
+We have compiled some helpful links, videos, and a short FAQ based on the most current information.
 We are staying in contact with medical professionals in our area to help keep our members informed of changes and myths.

 F.A.Q (from World Health Organization)